Surfshark VPN Review 2025: Is It Worth the Money?

 However, on more distant servers, I noticed a slight increase in ping.
 Another 1 GB update took a bit longer to download, around 6–7 minutes, and there was some noticeable lag during gameplay.
 The good news is the lag was minor and didn’t affect my game all that much.

-Surfshark also protects against Distributed- Denial-of-Service (DDoS) attacks, which can force you offline.
-And the VPN provider has anti-DDoS protection on all of its servers, so even if someone tries to attack the VPN server IP address that you’re connected to, they won’t be able to.
+Surfshark also protects against Distributed-Denial-of-Service (DDoS) attacks, which can force you offline and kick you out of the game when it matters the most.
+The VPN even has anti-DDoS protection on all of its servers, so even if someone tries to attack the VPN server IP address that you’re connected to, they won’t be able to.

-And the provider also supports manual router setups, so you can configure it on your router to game with it on devices that don’t work with VPN apps, like gaming consoles.
-That said, if you’re mainly interested in using a VPN on your router for gaming, I’d go with ExpressVPN since it has a dedicated router app that’s really simple to install and use.
+If you need a VPN to game on your PlayStation, Xbox, or Nintendo Switch, Surfshark lets you manually configure it on your router (since these devices don’t work with VPN apps).
+That said, if you mainly game on these platforms, I’d go with ExpressVPN since it has a dedicated router app that’s simple to install and use.

 Overall, Surfshark provides a good gaming experience.
 It provides smooth connections on nearby servers, prevents DDoS attacks, and has router support.

-Surfshark is not the best option for use in restrictive countries like China, Iran, Russia, Saudi Arabia, and Indonesia — the provider’s support reps confirmed the VPN doesn’t work in those places.
+Surfshark only maybe works in restrictive countries like China, Iran, Russia, Saudi Arabia, and Indonesia — the provider’s support reps told me that the VPN should work in these countries, but suggested alternative connection methods in case it doesn’t work the first time.

-If you’re in a restrictive country, check out ExpressVPN or Private Internet Access — they consistently work in restrictive regions without any issues.
+If you’re in a restrictive country, check out ExpressVPN or Private Internet Access.

 It’s easy to download and install the provider’s apps — it only took me about 1–2 minutes to install the iOS and Android apps, and just 2 minutes to install the macOS and Windows apps.

-• Step 1: Subscribe to Surfshark.
-Choose the plan that’s best for you and create an account.
+• Subscribe to Surfshark.
+Pick the best Surfshark deal for you and create an account.

-• Step 2: Download and install the apps.
+• Download and install the apps.
 Simply follow the on-screen instructions in the installation wizards.

-• Step 3: Launch the VPN app.
+• Launch the VPN app.
 Find the server you want to connect to and click on it.
 That’s it!
 You can now securely surf the web.

 I like Surfshark’s Android app, as it’s easy to use.
 It comes with a quick-connect feature, the interface is simple to navigate, and all settings and features come with helpful explanations.